 - disclose, reveal, or release any personally identifying information or individual information collected in connection with services requested, utilized, or denied through the subrecipient’s programs, regardless of whether the information has been encoded, encrypted, hashed, or otherwise protected; or

 - disclose, reveal, or release individual client information without the informed, written, reasonably time-limited consent of the person (or in the case of an unemancipated minor, the minor and the parent or guardian or in the case of legal incapacity, a court-appointed guardian) about whom information is sought, whether for this program or any other Federal, State, tribal, or territorial grant program, except that consent for release may not be given by the abuser of the minor, incapacitated person, or the abuser of the other parent of the minor.

 If a minor or a person with a legally appointed guardian is permitted by law to receive services without the parent's or guardian's consent, the minor or person with a guardian may release information without additional consent.

 c.
-Release: If release of information described in subparagraph (B) is compelled by statutory or court mandate:
+Release of Information: If release of information described in subparagraph (B) is compelled by statutory or court mandate:

 - subrecipients shall make reasonable attempts to provide notice to victims affected by the disclosure of information; and

-- subrecipients shall take steps necessary to protect the privacy and safety of the persons affected by the release of the information.
+- subrecipients shall take steps necessary to protect the privacy and safety of the persons affected by using an approved release of information.